PART 26: TIME ZONES

 Julie stood.
 “Carrie, watch my stuff,” she ordered.
 “I’ll be right back.”

-“Oh, Luci!”
-Frank said in surprise as the young girl exited the cafeteria right in front of him.
+“Oh, Luci,” Frank said as the young girl exited the cafeteria right in front of him.
 “Hi!
 How are you doing with things around the school today?”

-Luci seemed to flinch away.
-“Oh, ah, I’m fine,” she said, glancing furtively behind her.
+Luci seemed to flinch away from him.
+“Oh, ah, I’m fine,” she said, glancing furtively back at the cafeteria doors.

 Frank nodded.
 “Oh, good.
 Actually, I wondered if yesterday I was a bit, I don’t know, abrupt with you, so I was thinking, if you want to talk about stuff again some time, like schoolwork…”